Work immersion

 Work immersion in the Philippines is an integral part of the country's K–12 educational system.
 It is a mandatory on-the-job training program for graduating senior high school students.
 Rooted in both educational reform and cultural values, this program reflects the Philippines' broader efforts to align education with employability and national development.

-Historical background
+History

 Educational reform and K–12 implementation

 The Enhanced Basic Education Act of 2013 (Republic Act No. 10533) introduced the K–12 curriculum, adding two years of senior high school (Grades 11 and 12).
 As part of this reform, work immersion was mandated to help students: